dalgard/meteor-viewmodel/README.md

 <input {{bind 'value: value 500'}}>
 ```

-... would look like this with the Jade extension:
+... will look like this with the Jade extension:

 ```jade
 input($bind='value: value 500')
 ```

-The new syntax doesn't support keyword arguments yet, but they still work using the old syntax:
+The extended syntax doesn't support keyword arguments yet, but they still work using the old syntax:

 ```jade
 input($dyn='{{bind "value: value 500" keyword=arg}}')